Homepage 5 Security at Action1

 Cybersecurity Controls

 We use multiple layers of cyber defense controls to protect user data and prevent security attacks from reaching our customer endpoints.
 These include physical, technical, and administrative controls that are continuously enhanced based on ever-evolving security threats.
-As a rule of thumb, we always assume that any employee’s machine can be hacked at any time (or already hacked) and design our internal controls around it.
+As a rule of thumb, we always assume that any employee’s machine can be hacked at any time (or is already hacked) and design our internal controls accordingly.

 Data Center Security